QingNZ/Graphlab/_pages/vacancies.md

 <li> Contact details of 2-3 referees </li>
 </ol>

-Please note that applicants will need to apply for admission to a PhD program following the ANU HDR policy and meet the language requirements by ANU.
+Please note that applicants will need to apply for admission following the ANU HDR policy and meet the language requirements by ANU.

 &nbsp;